Victorian Railways S class: Spirit of Progress: 1937–1954

-Locomotives S300 and S303 continued, in their unstreamlined form, to haul Melbourne to Albury services until being converted during major overhauls in March and October 1938 respectively.
-During this period, they operated the Spirit of Progress when streamlined S class locomotives were unavailable, with a stop at Seymour to take on water.
+Locomotives S300 and S303 continued to haul Melbourne to Albury services in their unstreamlined form until converted during major overhauls in March and October 1938 respectively.
+During that period, they operated the Spirit of Progress when no streamlined S class locomotive was available, with a stop at Seymour to take on water.

-A minor change to the appearance of the streamlining was the removal of the locomotives' solid cowcatcher and its replacement with a lattice type, after it was discovered that the original design created a partial vacuum behind the cowcatcher, sucking dust and grime into the slide bars for the centre cylinder, leading to maintenance problems.
+A minor change to the original streamlining was the removal of the solid cowcatcher and its replacement with a lattice type, after it was discovered that the original design created a partial vacuum behind the cowcatcher, which sucked dust and grime into the slide bars for the centre cylinder, creating maintenance problems.

 Accidents

 On 25 September 1933, S301 broke a driving axle while hauling the 16:00 express to Albury, causing the left centre driving wheel to separate from the locomotive.
 There were no casualties, although the locomotive suffered significant damage.
-An investigation into the accident found that the axles were overstressed and the VR Commissioners announced that all four S class locomotives would be equipped with axles of a revised design.
+An investigation into the accident found that the axles were overstressed, and the VR Commissioners announced that all four S class locomotives would be equipped with axles of a revised design.

-On 1 September 1935, two S class locomotives each hauling empty passenger trains were involved in a fatal collision when one train collided at speed into the rear of the other, the locomotive of the following train destroying the guards van and fatally injuring the guard in the impact.
+On 1 September 1935, two S class locomotives, each hauling empty passenger trains, were involved in a fatal collision when one train ran into the rear of the other at speed.
+The locomotive of the following train destroyed the guards van and fatally injured the guard.
 Damage was estimated at nearly £10,000.